Top local movers for Columbus to Laredo moves

 - Laredo’s population is about 23% greater than Columbus.

-- Laredo's public transportation has a score of 4 out of 10 versus Columbus's lower score of 2.
+- Laredo’s public transportation score of 4 out of 10 is higher than Columbus’s score of 2.

 - Laredo is more walkable than Columbus with a score of 37 out of 100 vs Columbus’s 25 out of 100.

 - With a score of 40 out of 100, Laredo is more bike-friendly than Columbus, which has a score of 31 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Laredo’s crime rate is lower than Columbus with a score of 36.23 compared to Columbus’s 72.18.
 This means that Laredo neighborhoods are safer than 36.23% of all U.S. neighborhoods, and Columbus neighborhoods are safer than 72.18%.